The Greater Blue Mountains Area was inscribed on the World Heritage List in 2000.

 - State Party Report on the state of conservation of the Greater Blue Mountains Area – December 2020

-The 44th session of the World Heritage Committee considered the state of conservation of the Greater Blue Mountains Area in 2021.
+- Update to the State Party Report on the state of conservation of the Greater Blue Mountains Area - May 2023

 - Greater Blue Mountains World Heritage Area Strategic Plan

 - Yengo National Park, Parr State Conservation Area and Finchley Aboriginal Area